 Will I be able to have sex?

 You should be able to resume normal sexual activity with your doctor's permission.
-For women of childbearing age, becoming pregnant is not recommended while on LVAD support, due to potential complications.
+Your LVAD nurse coordinator can help you learn about modifications to protect the driveline during sexual activity.
+For women of childbearing age, becoming pregnant is prohibited while on LVAD support, due to potential complications.

 Can I travel?